Cost disease socialism: Housing

 One paper estimates that if housing were not constrained in the cities of New York, San Francisco, and San Jose, the United States GDP would be 4% higher.
 This is because high rents cost more money without increasing productivity.
 In the average city, a tech worker moving in creates five other jobs; in San Francisco, local economist Tom Egan estimates that the same professional creates just over two jobs on average because so much of people's income goes towards rent.
 According to the cost disease socialism theory, government attempts to alleviate the high cost of rent through subsidies and rent controls lead to higher prices in the absence of regulatory attempts to increase the supply of housing.
 Additionally, some researchers find that rent control can have a net negative effect even for tenants under rent control, taking into account decreased landlord incentive to maintain housing quality, and tenants not being able to move out of poor quality housing due to higher prices in the uncontrolled sector.

 Child care

-The Build Back Better plan proposed in 2021 was called Hammond, Takash, and Teles "an extreme example" of cost disease socialism when it came to child care.
+The Build Back Better plan proposed in 2021 was called by Hammond, Takash, and Teles "an extreme example" of cost disease socialism when it came to child care.
 The bill included subsidizing 90% of child care costs while increasing them through increasing child care provider salaries and mandating child care provider credentials.
 The bill could also have potentially reduced supply by disallowing some informal care programs, such as those hosted by religious institutions.